Pier 1 turnaround slowed but ‘stabilized’

 However, Cary Turner, evp and cfo, ticked off a number of solid statistics regarding the 1,092-store company’s credit facility, debt and cash positions, the closing of 26 stores and the Chicago distribution center, lower cap ex plans, and some progress in rental reductions – as well as the cutting of approximately $100 million from year-end inventory.

-Smith lauded his merchants for their better buying in 2008, which he said continues in the current year; he said that average ticket and store traffic metrics have stabilized in early 2009.
+On that last point, Smith lauded his merchants for their better buying in 2008, which he said continues in the current year; he said that average ticket and store traffic metrics have stabilized in early 2009.